qrsd/flutter-acies/README.md

 acies is a modern, minimalist, feature packed, life point calculator.

-This is the source code for the lite version which doesn't include match history and its data layer.

 Features:
 - Life point counter
 - Duel history: records all events in a duel